unixsurfer/anycast_healthchecker/README.rst

 #.
 Create the necessary directory structure under $PWD/var to store
    configuration and log files

 #.
-Generates configuration for the daemon and for 2 serice checks
+Generates configuration for the daemon and for 2 service checks

 #.
 Generates bird configuration(anycast-prefixes.conf)

 #.
-Install anycast-healthchecker using python3.4 setup.py install --user
+Installes anycast-healthchecker using python3.4 setup.py install --user

 #.
-Assign 4 IPs (10.52.12.[1-4]) to loopback interface
+Assigns 4 IPs (10.52.12.[1-4]) to loopback interface

 #.
 Checks if bird daemon runs but it doesn't try to start if it's running

 #.
-Lunch the daemon as normal user and not as root
+Starts the daemon as normal user and not as root

 Requirements for running local_run.sh and having a workable setup